Forward selection and post-selection inference in factorial designs: Introduction

-First, our study adds to the growing literature of factorial designs with a growing number of factors under the potential outcome framework \citep{dasgupta2015causal, branson2016improving, lu2016randomization, espinosa2016bayesian, egami2019causal, blackwell2021noncompliance, zhao2021regression, pashley2019causal, wu2022non}.
-To deal with a large number of factors, \citet{espinosa2016bayesian} and \citet{egami2019causal} informally used factor screening without studying its statistical properties, whereas \citet{zhao2021regression} discussed parsimonious model specifications that are chosen a priori and independent of data.
-The rigorous theory for factor screening is generally missing in this literature, let alone the theory for statistical inference after factor screening.
-At a high level, our contributions fill the gaps.
+First, our study adds to the growing literature of factorial designs with a growing number of factors under the potential outcome framework \citep{dasgupta2015causal, branson2016improving, lu2016randomization, espinosa2016bayesian, egami2019causal, blackwell2023noncompliance, zhao2021regression, pashley2019causal, wu2022non}.
+To deal with a large number of factors, \citet{espinosa2016bayesian} and \citet{egami2019causal} informally used factor selection without studying its statistical properties, whereas \citet{zhao2021regression} discussed parsimonious model specifications that are chosen a priori and independent of data.
+The rigorous theory for factor selection is missing in this literature, let alone the theory for statistical inference after factor selection.
+At a high level, our paper fills the gaps.